crate-ci/azure-pipelines/README.md

 so, click your profile icon in the top-right corner and click "Preview features".
 In the resulting box, enable "Multi-stage pipelines".

+## Each-time setup

+At this point I'll assume you have an Azure Project correctly set up for your GitHub user or organization (as described above).

-Now there's another fun step you have to do.
+Before we continue, there's a fun little step you have to do first.
 Go to "Project settings" (bottom left), the "Service connections" (under "Pipelines").
-There should be one thing listed there.
+There should be one thing listed there, and it's your authenticated connection to GitHub.
 Note down its name.

 Now, create a file `azure-pipelines.yml` in the root of the repository you want CI for.
 If you want all the bells and whistles, write: